-The Public Works Department is responsible for the ongoing maintenance of Newtown Township’s infrastructure, including:
+The Public Works Department takes seriously its role in the community by being responsible for the ongoing care and maintenance of Newtown Township’s infrastructure.
+This infrastructure includes:

 - Public buildings, properties and facilities